chasewilson/CliWritingPlace/TechCommunityBlogs/ignite-highlight-21.md

 containers with the ability to append blocks to a blob.
 This applies to time-based retention and legal hold policies.
 When creating the immutability policy for a storage container, you can use the new `--allow-protected-append-writes` and `--allow-protected-append-writes-all` flags to enable the ability.
-This doesn't enable modification of any sort to the existing content of storage containers and can only append to the end of the container. for more information check out the [az storage container doc](https://docs.microsoft.com/cli/azure/storage/container/immutability-policy?view=azure-cli-latest#az_storage_container_immutability_policy_create).
+This doesn't enable modification to the existing content of storage containers and can only append to the end of the container. for more information check out the [az storage container doc](https://docs.microsoft.com/cli/azure/storage/container/immutability-policy?view=azure-cli-latest#az_storage_container_immutability_policy_create).

 **Update blob storage rehydration priority.** Customers can now use Azure CLI to update [archived blob storage rehydration](https://docs.microsoft.com/azure/storage/blobs/archive-rehydrate-overview) priority with `az storage --set-tier --tier`.
 For more information, see the [az storage blob documentation](https://docs.microsoft.com/cli/azure/storage/blob?view=azure-cli-latest#az_storage_blob_set_tier).